 But more and more studies are discovering that low Testosterone (“low-T”) may be a far more significant problem than any complication from Testosterone Replacement Therapy.

-For example, a recent Houston-area study concluded that Testosterone replacement for men with little or no amounts of this hormone did not increase the risk of heart attack.
+For example, a recent Houston-area study concluded that Testosterone replacement for men with little or no amounts of this hormone did not increase the risk of a heart attack.

-The study, conducted by researchers at the University of Texas Medical Branch at Galveston, refutes the notion that Testosterone therapy increases a man's risk of heart attack.
+The study, conducted by researchers at the University of Texas Medical Branch at Galveston, refutes the notion that Testosterone therapy increases a man's risk of a heart attack.

 "Testosterone's perceived risk and impact on patients have been in the news a lot lately," said Jacques Baillargeon, a UTMB professor of epidemiology and the study's lead author.